UK at risk of longer slump as euro crisis hits factories

 Sterling fell against the dollar and euro after the PMI release.

-The weak Markit/CIPS Manufacturing Purchasing Managers' Index (PMI) also cranks up the heat on the governing Conservatives and Liberal Democrats, grappling with a shrinking economy and a series of political blunders as they go into local elections on Thursday, a test of popular support.
+The weak Markit/CIPS Manufacturing Purchasing Managers' Index also cranks up the heat on the government, grappling with a shrinking economy and a series of political blunders as they go into local elections on Thursday, a test of popular support.

 The manufacturing PMI dropped to 50.5 in April from a downwardly revised 51.9 in March, keeping the sector just above the 50 level which separates growth from contraction.